-Vegan almond cookies – easy, delicious, and made with just five ingredients!
+Vegan almond cookies – easy, delicious, and made with just six ingredients!
 When you’re craving soft, chewy cookies and only have 30 minutes on hand, these are the perfect solution.
 Gluten-free and oil-free.

 Cookies, cookies, cookies.
 One of the many keys to my heart.
 Others include chocolate cake and brownies.
 But there’s just something so special about warm cookies dipped in oat milk.
 I could sit and do that for the whole day.
 And that’s what I’ve done over the last week to get me through vacation essay writing.

-Anyway, I’m here with a super simple recipe for these vegan almond cookies, which require just five ingredients and are practically effortless!
+Anyway, I’m here with a super simple recipe for these vegan almond cookies, which require just six ingredients and are practically effortless!

 What do I look for in my cookies?
 Well, I have (very) high standards.
 First of all, they ought to have a chewy, soft centre.
 Crunchy is fine sometimes, but I am on team chewy 100%.

 Secondly, they have to be crunchy on the outside, just to give the chewy centre a little bit of extra oomph.
 Flavour is super important, and getting just the right amount of sweetness is tricky.